minhdna/JPS/docs/proposal.md

 ### AI/ML Algorithms

-We plan on using Monte Claro Policy Evaluation to find the optimal path of a puzzle.
-We then hope to use reinforcement learning to train our agent on the optimal path to be able to solve any Jumping Puzzle.
+We plan on using Monte Claro Policy Evaluation to find the optimal path of a puzzle. <br />
+We then hope to use reinforcement learning to train our agent on the optimal path to <br />
+be able to solve any Jumping Puzzle. <br />

 ### Evaluation Plans

-Based on the optimal path and the path given by our agent at the end of the mission, we calculate the cost of the generated path.
-The reinforcement learning will optimize the cost and converge to an optimal value.
-To verify that our algorithm works, we will measure the error at each iteration and see whether it decreases monotonically and whether it converges to a final value.
+Based on the optimal path and the path given by our agent at the end of the mission, we <br />
+calculate the cost of the generated path.
+The reinforcement learning will optimize the cost <br />
+and converge to an optimal value.
+To verify that our algorithm works, we will measure the error at <br />
+each iteration and see whether it decreases monotonically and whether it converges to a final value. <br />

-To verify if our agent is properly trained, we will give it a puzzle it has never seen before and ask it to solve it.
-We will consider the project a success if the cost generated is within a threshold from the optimal path.
+To verify if our agent is properly trained, we will give it a puzzle it has never seen before and ask it <br />
+to solve it.
+We will consider the project a success if the cost generated is within a threshold from the <br />
+optimal path.
 As a sanity case, we will use a simple maze.
-It will likely have a small number of blocks and a few missing blocks.
-It would not have to find the optimal path but only be able to solve the puzzle.
-Our moonshot case is solving a large puzzle with sparse blocks that have large gaps between blocks.
-It would find the optimal path.
+It will likely have a small number of blocks <br />
+and a few missing blocks.
+It would not have to find the optimal path but only be able to solve the <br />
+puzzle.
+Our moonshot case is solving a large puzzle with sparse blocks that have large gaps between <br />
+blocks.
+It would find the optimal path. <br />